Terms of Business

 We may pass client money to another broker who we use to arrange cover for you.

-We will retain any interest earned on monies held in the client money bank account.
+Interest earned on monies held in the client bank account will be retained by us.

 - In writing to Martin Bell